Analytics for Public Good

 Rubayat Khan, JEEON:

 Change doesn’t come in a day.
 You can’t just transplant a technology onto an existing apparatus and expect it to work.
 There’s always kind of just like organs don’t get rejected by the body like something that gets added and often gets rejected very very quickly.
-So it’s often a very slow process to sensitize people to the to the need for data.
+So it’s often a very slow process to sensitize people to the need for data.
 You need to be able to build an appetite for the data instead of giving them the entire visualization upfront.
 Give them a quick alert that solves one simple pain point for that person in a day and you have to first understand those pain points before you even go in with that solution.

 Farzeen Ferdous Alam, OGGRO Ventures:

 I was very excited by the prospect of remote farming technology and its applications in the dairy farming industry.
-However, in terms of implementing insights generated on this data, I learned that there is a gap in terms of farmers’ ability to take action based on data they are provided.
+However, in terms of implementing insights generated on this data, I learned that there is a gap in terms of farmers’ ability to take action based on the data they are provided.
 Communicating the value of the data we have is a huge challenge at the grassroots level, and until and unless we have a means of overcoming this hurdle, digital analytics will not reach its full potential in the agricultural development of the country.

 A.K.
 Osman Haruni, Senior Advisor, Food & Nutrition Security, Embassy of the Kingdom of the Netherlands: